handmade baby shower gift crochet bunny lovey

 Blanket

-Make 3rd corner.
-Repeat again and end with a DC in the last st.
+• Make 4th corner.
+Repeat *-*, and end with a DC in the last st.

-Join to the 3rd ch of the Ch5.
-The first round of the solid granny square is complete.
+• Join to the 3rd ch of the Ch5.
+The first row of the solid granny square is complete.

 • With each round, you will be enlarging your granny square.

-• Each row adds 4 sts between corners and 16 sts to the total count.
+• Each row adds 4 sts between corners.

-• You will start and end each row in a corner.
+• You will start and end each row in the same corner.

-• The starting Ch5 is your first DC and ch2 of the first corner.
+• The starting Ch5 is one DC and ch2 of the first corner.

 • If you find your starting corner is larger than the rest, start over with only 4chs instead of 5.

-R4: SlSt into ch2 space.
-Ch5, 2DC into the same space.
+• R4: SS into ch2 space.
+Ch5, 2DC into the same Ch2 space.
 DC across (9 sts.)
-Into ch2 space: [2DC, ch2, 2DC] & continue the pattern.
+Make your 2nd corner in the next ch2 space: [2DC, ch2, 2DC].
+Continue the pattern.
 End with a DC in the ch2 space and join to the 3rd ch of the Ch5.

-R7: Repeat R4 with (21) DC between corners.
-When you SlSt at the end of the round, bring up Trim.
+• R7: Repeat R4 with (21) DC between corners.
+When you SS at the end of the round, CC to Trim.

-R8: With Trim, Repeat R4 with (25) DC between corners.
-When you SlSt at the end of the round, bring back up Main
+• R8: With Trim, Repeat R4 with (25) DC between corners.
+When you SlSt at the end of the round, CC to Main.

-R9: With Main, Repeat R4 with (29) DC between corners.
-When you SlSt at the end of the round, FO or bring back up Trim
+• R9: With Main, Repeat R4 with (29) DC between corners.
+When you SlSt at the end of the round, FO or CC to Trim.

 Optional R10 – Trim: Pick an option below: